-NOTE: NAIP is an important, eleven-month commitment.
+NOTE: NAIP is an important, full-time commitment.
 If you are applying until “something else comes along,” please do not submit an application.
 If a member enrolls in this program and does not fulfill their hours commitment, this member forfeits their educational award and jeopardizes their ability to participate in any AmeriCorps programs in the future.

 AmeriCorps Member Selection